sindresorhus/ps-list/readme.md

 Include other users' processes as well as your own.

 On Windows this has no effect and will always be the users' own processes.

+## Related

+- [fastlist](https://github.com/MarkTiedemann/fastlist) - The binary used in this module to list the running processes on Windows.